fideltfg/Pooling/README.md

 How to:

-1: Add the Pooler prefab t you scene.
+1: Add the Pooler prefab to you scene.

-2: creat a prefab that you want to pool.
+2: Creat a prefab that you want to pool.

-3: In you script create a variable to hold the prefab to be pooled.
+3: In your script create a variable to hold the prefab to be pooled.

-4: get a pooled instance of you object with the following code

-GameObject pooledObject = Pooling.Pooler.root.GetPooledInstance(prefab);
+4: Get a pooled instance of you object with the following code GameObject pooledObject = Pooling.Pooler.root.GetPooledInstance(prefab);

-pooledObject.SetActive(true);
+5: Remember to activate the new game object pooledObject.SetActive(true);

 If this is the first time the code is called the pooler will creat a poola and start growing it as you call for more objects.